Prag8855/aab/content/guides/english-speaking-psychiatrists-berlin.md

 ---
-Title: List of English-speaking psychiatrists and psychotherapists in Berlin
+Title: List of English-speaking psychiatrists in Berlin
-Short_title: English-speaking psychotherapists
+Short_title: English-speaking psychiatrists
 Description: A list of psychiatrists who speak English, and how to find a psychiatrist who accepts public health insurance.
 Date_created: 2023-03-30
 Related_places: